Who can apply to present a poster? What is meant by early-career researchers?

 Your referee should know you well and be in a position to give his/her opinion of you as a scientist and comment on your input (theoretical and practical) to the work being submitted.
 They may wish to make other points about your previous achievements and future promise.
 We recognize that much research is collaborative, but our judges need to be clear about your unique input.

-References should be in an official format and come from a university or organisation address.
 Referees are usually senior colleagues, supervisors, Heads of Department, or similar.

 Sorry, we are not able to provide this.

 If you are selected, we ask you to submit the poster electronically two weeks before the event, to give the judges more time to consider it.
+On the day you must also bring a hard copy of the poster for display.